collective/collective.xmpp.core/README.rst

 =======
-Testing
+Credits
 =======

-* Thanks goes @ggozad for being the first person to properly integrate XMPP with Plone.
+* Thanks goes Yiorgis Gozadinos (@ggozad) for being the first person to properly integrate XMPP with Plone.

     ::